PHMG (company)

+PHMG is a global business communications company headquartered in Manchester, England.
+The company provides services including audio branding, cloud telephony, customer experience consultancy, and AI-enabled communication services.
+It serves clients internationally.

+The company was founded in 1998 as PleaseHoldUK, initially specialising in telephone-based audio and on-hold marketing.
+It later expanded into audio branding and sonic identity before broadening its services into other areas of business and customer communication.

-PHMG is a customer connection consultancy, with around 40,000 clients worldwide.
-Those clients range from small enterprises to large global brands such as Coca-Cola, Adidas and Audi.
+PHMG has around 40,000 clients worldwide.

 History

 In 1998, PHMG was founded as PleaseHoldUK in Chester, England.
 Its office relocated to Manchester in 2000, where the global headquarters has been based since.

 The agency has rebranded several times.
 PleaseHoldUK became PH Media Group in 2008, before transitioning to PHMG in 2016.
-Following significant growth into new territories, the company underwent its most recent rebrand in 2022 – which included the creation of a new sonic signature – but continues to operate as PHMG.
+Following growth into new territories, the company underwent a rebrand in 2022 – which included the creation of a new sonic signature – but continues to operate as PHMG.

-In 2023, PHMG celebrated 25 years in business.
+In 2025, PHMG became majority employee-owned through an Employee Ownership Trust.
+The same year, it received the King's Award for Enterprise in International Trade.

 Products and services

-PHMG provides customer-connection, audio-branding and sonic identity development services for businesses.
-Its products include Caller Edge, Brand Sound, Brand Sound Pro and Brand Symphony, offered as configurable packages to suit different client needs; Brand Symphony is positioned as the company’s flagship service, developed with Grammy Award-winning composers.
-Related services include Complete Caller Experience (cloud phone-system analysis, call-flow design and ongoing support), on-hold marketing, exclusive music composition for multi-platform use, and cloud-telephony implementation and support delivered in partnership with leading providers.

-As of 2025, PHMG has stated it is developing tools for cloud-based communications and social content workflows.
+PHMG provides business communications and customer-experience services, including branded audio, cloud telephony, caller-journey optimisation and AI-enabled communication services.

+Its offering includes audio branding services from Caller Edge to Brand Symphony, Complete Caller Experience and cloud communications through GoTo Connect, and AI Call Agent, an automated receptionist service.

 Global Footprint

 Offices

-PHMG operates four staffed offices in the United Kingdom, United States and Australia, and has a number of additional business addresses in territories where it serves clients.
+PHMG operates three staffed offices in the United Kingdom and United States and has a number of additional business addresses in territories where it serves clients.